chargebee/distributed-gitflow/docs/distributed-gitflow.md

 Every squad will have two long-living branches

-* `staging/{squad-name}` - A master branch for the squad.
+* `staging/{squad-name}` - A *protected* master branch for the squad.
 At any time, this branch should be *Deployment Ready*.
 Respective PMs/EMs/QAs control what goes into this branch.
 During the release, the Release team deploy the latest HEAD version of this branch.
 The will be a dedicated staging environment for each squad that always points to this HEAD version.

   - Any bugfixes post merging the changes (either from master or develop/{squad-name}) will be raised as a hotfix PR to this branch.

-* `develop/{squad-name}` - A develop branch for the squad.
+* `develop/{squad-name}` - A *protected* develop branch for the squad.
 All the PRs from the developers will be against this branch.
 Respective EMs/Leads and QAs control what goes into this branch.
 QAs will be starting their testing from this branch to sign the corresponding feature/fix/change deployment-ready and they make a call to promote the  changes to the corresponding `staging/{squad-name}`.
 There will be a dedicated dev environment for each squad that always points to the HEAD version of this branch and the QA will be will testing on this.

 and a short-lived developer owned branch